-What lies at the heart of this trading style and what are the advantages or disadvantages of it in relation to other trading styles?
-In today’s stock market, swing trading is considered trendy, but it is not as young as you may think – the first references to it go back to the 50s of the last century, when Swing trading was described by George Douglas Taylor in his book “The Taylor Trading Technique” as a strategy to profit from 3-5 natural daily market cycles.
-Each trading approach has its own characteristics, and we will cover in this post the particulars of swing trading, so that you as a trader can get a better idea about how to use it for your own benefit.
+In today’s stock market, swing trading is considered trendy, but it is not as young as you may think.
+The first references to it go back to the 1950s, when Swing trading was described by George Douglas Taylor in his book “The Taylor Trading Technique” as a strategy to profit from 3-5 natural daily market cycles.
+Each trading approach has its own characteristics, and we will cover swing trading basics in this post so you can get a better idea about how to use it for your own benefit.

 The term “swing” means a movement in alternate directions or in a particular direction.
 In the jargon of traders, swing is viewed as the amount of time during which the position remains open.
 Swing trading is often misinterpreted as a specific type of trading, which is based on fundamental analysis, where the positions are kept open for more than one day.
 In general, this is so because most of the fundamental news has an impact on the market, and you would expect that fundamental traders practice swing trading.
 But this is only part of the truth.
 In fact, swing trading is a far more interesting and complex process.

 It would be more appropriate to identify swing trading as a phenomenon that lies between day-trading and medium-term trading, which takes as its basis the cyclic dynamics of prices.
 In the age of global market liquidity, the swing trader can find wonderful trading opportunities in different time-frames.
 Also, swing trading is not a trading strategy, as some believe.
 It’s just a specific style of trading stocks, which is different from day-trading and position trading.